Submissions to the all-electronic SIAM Journal on Applied Dynamical

 The various status designations and the steps that the MEB should follow are discussed in detail below.
 The MEB should review these very carefully and, in his/her communication with authors, avoid wording which could make the status of the paper seem unclear (e.g., in a rejection message to the author: Is the intent to reject clear, or is a revision being implicitly encouraged?).
-Please note especially the important distinctions among the following statuses: rejected, in revision, and provisionally accepted.
+Please note especially the important distinctions among the following statuses: rejected, in revision, and minor revision.

 - Accepted (A).
 A manuscript is not considered officially accepted by the SIAM office until both a copy of the acceptance message to the author and the final, accepted versions of the electronic files of the manuscript have been received.

-- In Revision (V, V1, V2, etc.).
+- In revision (V, V1, V2, V3).
 When an author is asked to revise a paper, there is no guarantee that the revised version will be accepted for publication.
 Usually, in fact, such revisions are substantial and the paper will need to be refereed again.
 The editor usually requests the revision be completed within three months.
 Note that V1 refers to a second round of revision, V2, a third round, etc.

 - Rejected (RJ).
 MEBs should be very clear when rejecting a

 manuscript; i.e., a rejection message should not leave an author